 - Do your research and draw up a draft.
 Look over the sample resolution in support of the Endangered Species Act passed by Pima County in Arizona (opposite).
-In drafting your resolution, include provisions important in your community-accurate information about local endangered species and habitat, for example. - Understand your local government and how it makes decisions.
+In drafting your resolution, include provisions important in your community-accurate information about local endangered species and habitat, for example. - Understand your local government.
 Contact a local government office for information about the decision-making process and determine who to approach about your resolution.
 It could be your mayor, city council or county commission. - Build support.
 Collect information about the leaders who are the most concerned about conservation and may be willing to sponsor or support the resolution.
 Find people who have good relationships with the politicians you need to approach and who can help you figure out how best to garner their support for the resolution. - Meet with the appropriate elected officials or staff members.
 Schedule meetings with the appropriate officials.
-Present evidence of public support for your resolution and its importance to the health and economic benefits of environmental protection.
-Visit http://action.defenders.org for materials.
-If available, bring recent supporting clips from your local newspaper.
+Present evidence of public support for your resolution and its importance to the health and economic benefits of environmental protection. http://action.defenders.org for materials.
+If available, bring recent supporting clips from your local newspaper. - Involve your community.
+Encourage others in your community-including business owners, local organizations and other community leaders-to call, write and visit leaders and write letters to the editors of local newspapers in support of the resolution. - Speak at public meetings.
+Attend city or county council meetings and testify publicly on behalf of the resolution and encourage others in your community to do the same.